Spanish–Ottoman Wars: Changing priorities and the search for peace

-The agreement was written to include the states clustered around the two powers' Sphere of influence at either end of the Mediterranean.
-Within this framework; the Kingdom of France, which was allied with the Ottomans, and the Holy Roman Empire, the Kingdom of Poland-Lithuania, the Republic of Venice and the Sultanate of Morocco (all of them which were seen as tributary states by the Ottoman dynasty), were included in the armistice on the Ottoman Empire side of influence, while the Papal States, the Kingdom of Portugal, the Knights Hospitaller of Malta, the Republic of Genoa, the Republic of Lucca, the Duchy of Savoy, the Grand Duchy of Tuscany, the Duchy of Ferrara, the Duchy of Mantua, the Duchy of Parma, the Duchy of Urbino and the Principality of Piombino were included in the armistice on the Spanish Empire side of influence.
-The Portuguese Empire and Spanish Reinos de Indias (Spanish America and East Indies) were included in the armistice only in the context of the Atlantic Ocean (Aethiopian Sea) and the Mediterranean war zone, while in the Red Sea and the Indo-Pacific were excluded of the truce.
-Ottomans and Iberians initially agreed not to harm their colonial interests in Persia (Portuguese Kingdom of Hormuz and Ottoman Mesopotamia) as a condition of the truce in the Mediterranean.
+The agreement was written to include the states clustered around the two powers' spheres of influence at each end of the Mediterranean.
+Within this framework were two spheres of influence.
+In the Ottoman sphere were the Kingdom of France (which was allied with the Ottomans) and the Holy Roman Empire, the Kingdom of Poland-Lithuania, the Republic of Venice, and the Sultanate of Morocco (all seen as tributary states by the Ottoman dynasty).
+In the Spanish Empire sphere were the Papal States, the Kingdom of Portugal, the Knights Hospitaller of Malta, the Republic of Genoa, the Republic of Lucca, the Duchy of Savoy, the Grand Duchy of Tuscany, the Duchy of Ferrara, the Duchy of Mantua, the Duchy of Parma, the Duchy of Urbino, and the Principality of Piombino.
+The Portuguese Empire and the Spanish Reinos de Indias (Spanish America and East Indies) were included in the armistice only in the context of the Atlantic Ocean (Aethiopian Sea) and the Mediterranean war zone, while the Red Sea and the Indo-Pacific were excluded from the truce.
+Ottomans and Iberians initially agreed not to damage their colonial interests in Persia (the Portuguese Kingdom of Hormuz and Ottoman Mesopotamia) as a condition of the truce in the Mediterranean.

-Ottoman Caliphate sphere of influence according to the truce (including self-perceived nominal vassals like Lehistan and others).

-Following this first agreement, which foresaw a ceasefire between the parties for a period of three years (1577–1580), a one-year ceasefire agreement was signed between March 21, 1580, and January 1581, and then a three-year ceasefire agreement was signed on February 4, 1581.
-The 1581 agreement was renewed in 1584, 1587 and 1591.
-In between the total war of 1515-1575 and the peace treaty of 1782 succeeded some Ottoman-Spanish conflicts of minor impact (except for the Long Turkish War, Bohemian Revolt and the Great Turkish War, although Spain was a minor party), like the 3rd Duke of Osuna corsair war during 1620s, the Ottoman–Venetian War (1714–1718) or the Spanish–Algerian War (1775–1785), among others.
-The next time that Spanish-Ottoman hostilities would resume will be in 1594 due to the support of Philip II to the Holy League (1594), without reaching the magnitude of yesteryear.
+Following this first agreement, which foresaw a ceasefire between the parties for a period of three years (1577–1580), a one-year ceasefire agreement was signed between 21 March 1580 and January 1581; then a three-year ceasefire agreement was signed on 4 February 1581.
+The 1581 agreement was renewed in 1584, 1587, and 1591.
+Some Ottoman–Spanish conflicts of minor impact—except the Long Turkish War, the Bohemian Revolt, and the Great Turkish War (although Spain was a minor party)—took place between the total war of 1515-1575 and the peace treaty of 1782.
+These conflicts included the 3rd Duke of Osuna corsair war during the 1620s, the Ottoman–Venetian War (1714–1718), and the Spanish–Algerian War (1775–1785), among others.
+Spanish–Ottoman hostilities resumed in 1594 because of the support of Philip II for the Holy League (1594), though without reaching the magnitude of previous years.

-Proxy Wars after Peace

-Although the signed armistice was renewed several times, it could not be converted into a formal peace treaty and the state of war between the two parties continued (specially in Spanish Philippines and Portuguese India against Aceh Sultanate, an Ottoman vassal in modern Indonesia) until the signing of a definitive Treaty of Peace, Friendship and Commerce (the so-called Treaty of Constantinople) of 1782.
-Despite it, both empires diplomatically were conspiring against the other and preparing for a possible renewal of the total war.